Lessons from the Pond

 Does the heron worry about its life?
 Not a bit.
-I took a three minute video of this heron catching its breakfast and couldn't help admiring it's determination, focus, and skill.
-It looked like it was very experienced at catching food, but my mind raced past this bucolic scene to the significance of the pond for Heron and Human.
-Aren't we doing the same thing in this pond?
-We focus on what's important, achieve success, and then digest and learn what worked and what didn't, advancing our skill level.
+I took a three-minute video of this heron catching its breakfast and couldn't help admiring its determination, focus, and skill.
+This heron caught this morsel easily, but my mind raced past this bucolic scene to the significance of the pond for Heron and Human.
+Aren't we doing the same thing in this pond we call our world?
+We focus on what's important, achieve success, then digest and learn what worked and what didn't, advancing our skill level.
 Humans are the only ones who get caught up in worrying about tomorrow's food or we don't like the food in front of us and pine for something else to eat.
-Let's also consider how the 'pond' is significant to heron and human because that's where the lessons for humans are.
+Let's also consider how the 'pond' is significant in our lives.

-It was a class on writing a book that started me thinking about being a writer.
+A book-writing class sparked my interest in becoming an author.
 How hard could it be?
 I'd done a fair amount of writing for work, in blogs, social media and as a realtor.
-In six months I had a 60,000 word manuscript and thought, again, that was easy.
-I didn't know what I was doing so it took a few more courses to realize I had a jumble of words, memories and opinions that needed serious editing.
-In the last two years, I've re-written and reorganized my book three times, each time getting clearer on structure, story arc and it's purpose.
+In six months, I had a 60,000 word manuscript and thought, again, that was easy.
+It became clear after a few more courses that my jumbled thoughts and feelings needed serious restructuring and editing.
+In the last two years, I've re-written and reorganized my book three times, each time getting clearer in structure, story arc, and purpose.
 This heron grew up learning how to fish, how to keep itself buoyant in the pond, how to build its nest, and how to have baby chicks.
 It knew the ponds where the fish were, too.

-The pond is a metaphor for being at the place and time knowing what's calling you.
-For humans that calling isn't just an instantaneous passage into the pond, either.
+The pond is a metaphor for being at the place and time, knowing what's calling you.
+For humans, that calling isn't just an instantaneous passage into the pond, either.
 There's prep work involved.
 Flying by the seat of your pants with a wing and a prayer is not a great way to write a book or live your life.
-Lessons from the pond took me two years to unravel but I don't begrudge the time spent.
-My ego was bruised.
-I may have spent too much time sitting and not exercising so my blood pressure shot up, alarming my doctor.
+Lessons from the pond took me two years to unravel, but I don't begrudge the time spent.
+I'd just bruised my ego and I may have spent too much time sitting and not exercising, raising my blood pressure and alarming my doctor.
 My editors and readers may have not liked the process after I called a halt to reading and editing twice while I reread and self-edited again and again.

 The pond and the heron taught me to take the time I needed to get to the heart of my book.
 Find the pond, hunt for food, eat, digest and repeat.
 Those are simple but crucial steps.
-Sometimes, though, life happens around us like me struggling to live in the pond not even knowing the pond was there.
+Sometimes, though, life happens around us like me struggling to live in the pond, not even knowing the pond was there.
 I didn't know how to truly inhabit it or what personal power was.
-Skill is a really good thing to develop and over time I developed a lot of skills, however, nothing can replace the wise counsel of your soul or the guidance of your spirit.
+Skill is a great thing to develop and over time, I developed a lot of skills.
+However, nothing can replace the wise counsel of your soul or the guidance of your spirit.
 Those are the essential elements for humans to have in the pond.

 If I am living from the place of my soul, then I am tenanting my true place in the world.
 If I am not living from that place, then not only am I out of my soul but I might also be out of my mind.
 If I am not living from the place of my soul — if, in fact, I don’t know what that place is — then I have lost my soul or I have never found it, but, by soul, I mean a place, not an object.